-- 8.2.20.
+- 8.2.18.
+The Municipality encourages live-work opportunities for combined residential and personal services, or office uses, where appropriate, to facilitate home-based employment, which ensures proximity between housing and jobs and provides a mix of uses. - 8.2.19.
+Live-work units provide higher densities to help support transit systems and a diverse range of services within a convenient walking distance of residents. - 8.2.20.
 Live-work development is subject to the following: - a.
-Permitted within street and block townhouses; - b.
-The first floor within any live-work unit may be used for commercial, personal services, and office uses, and be oriented towards a public road; and - c.
+Permitted within street and block townhouses; - The first floor within any live-work unit may be used for commercial, personal services, and office uses, and be oriented towards a public road; and - c.
 Off-street parking in front of buildings is prohibited.
 Parking should be accommodated through on-street parking or in driveways located off a rear lane.

-Accessory Dwelling Units
+Additional Dwelling Units

 - 8.2.21.
-Within the Secondary Plan Area, one accessory dwelling unit is permitted within a detached, semi-detached, or townhouse dwelling, and one accessory dwelling unit is permitted within a detached accessory structure subject to the provisions of the Zoning By-law and other relevant regulations. - 8.2.22.
-Accessory dwelling units must be registered with the Municipality.
+Within the Secondary Plan Area, one Additional Dwelling Unit is permitted within a single detached, semi-detached, or townhouse dwelling, and one Additional Dwelling Unit is permitted within a detached accessory structure, subject to the provisions of the Zoning By-law and other relevant regulations. - 8.2.22.
+Additional Dwelling Units must be registered with the Municipality.